devdanco/devdanco/README.md

 🦀 **Rust:** Exploring the world of systems programming and unlocking the power of performance and safety.

-💡 **JavaScript & TypeScript:** Delving deeper into the realms of frontend and backend development, mastering the art of crafting dynamic and efficient web applications.
+💡 **JavaScript & TypeScript:** Learning to make websites look pretty and work well, both the stuff you see and the stuff you don't see, so they can do fun things.

 🐍 **Python:** Unleashing the full potential of Python for versatile scripting, automation, and data science applications.